aadi883/Tumor_Segmentation/README.md

 📉 Analysis: The "Negative Transfer" Phenomenon

-The slight decrease in performance ($-0.0234$) confirms the sensitivity of SSL to domain alignment.
+The slight decrease in performance ($-0.0234$) confirms the sensitivity of SSL to data alignment alignment.

 Teacher Confusion: The Teacher model, trained on brain tissue, generated noisy pseudo-labels when processing breast tissue structures (e.g., misclassifying milk ducts as tumor features).

-Student Corruption: The Student model learned these noisy correlations, slightly degrading its ability to segment the original brain tissue test set.
+Student Corruption: The Student model learned these noisy correlations, slightly degrading its ability to segment the original breast tissue test set.

 Conclusion: "Unlabeled data is not free."
 For SSL to succeed in pathology, strict histological alignment between the labeled and unlabeled distributions is required.
 This experiment serves as a baseline for future work using matched TCGA-GBM data.